 If you don’t have kosher salt or coarse sea salt, use one teaspoon of table salt to replace the two teaspoons of kosher salt.

-You can add other fresh herbs and aromatics the seasoning blend that you enjoy the flavor of.
+You can add other fresh herbs and aromatics to the seasoning blend that you enjoy the flavor of.

 What cut of beef is a Bottom Round Roast?

-The bottom round roast, also known as a “Rump Roast,” is a lean cut of beef taken from the outer part of the upper thigh on the rear legs of a steer.
+The beef bottom round roast, also known as a “Rump Roast,” is a lean cut of beef taken from the outer part of the upper thigh on the rear legs of a steer.
 Because it comes from a part of the cow that’s frequently used for movement, it tends to be a leaner and tougher cut of meat.
 Which also means it’s one of the less expensive cuts of beef.

 Because it’s a tougher cut of beef, it’s best cooked slowly to give the connective tissues time to break down; roasting at low temperatures and braising (pot roast) are two of the best ways to cook a bottom round.
 It can also be cut up and used as stew beef.

 Compared to a chuck roast, it doesn’t have the amount of fat marbling that a chuck roast has, but it does have less connective tissue.
 Almost an even trade-off.
 The bottom round roast is more closely compared to a top round roast.
-The top round roast comes from the inside of the steers leg so it can be perceived as a more tender cut of meat.
+The top round roast comes from the inside of the steers leg, so it can be perceived as a more tender cut of meat.

 How to make Bottom Round Roast